oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-01.md

 - Letters of Passage (advantage on future customs checks once).
 - Token of Morr (once per session reroll vs. fear/corruption).
-- Favor from Valoise or Falk (banked; spend to cancel one bureaucratic obstacle later).
+- Favor from Falk (banked; spend to cancel one bureaucratic obstacle later).
 - If allied with Orcs: Orc Token (advantage on tests to influence Orcs; disadvantage with stuffy nobles if displayed).

 ---